PyPSA/whobs-server/README.md

-# Online optimisation for Wind-Hydrogen-Other-Battery-Solar (WHOBS) systems
+# model.energy: online optimisation of energy systems

-This is the code for the online optimisation of [WHOBS](https://github.com/PyPSA/WHOBS) systems.
-You can optimise a zero-direct-emission electricity system with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
+This is the code for the online optimisation zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
 It uses only free software and open data, including [Python